Shoprite Holdings

 Shoprite (officially Shoprite Holdings Ltd) is Africa's largest supermarket retailer, and one of the largest retail companies in the world.
 The company's headquarters are in Cape Town, South Africa, where it was founded in 1979.

 Shoprite is a public company listed on the Johannesburg Stock Exchange and A2X Markets in South Africa, with secondary listings on both the Namibian and Lusaka stock exchanges.

-The company operates major low-income supermarket chain USave, a separate low-income chain under its namesake, as well as two pharmacy chains - Medrite and Transpharm - furniture chain House & Home, the mid-to-high income Checkers chain, South Africa's largest ticketing provider, Computicket, numerous financial services divisions, and various other businesses.
+The company operates major low-income supermarket chain USave, a separate low-income chain under its namesake, as well as two pharmacy chains - Medrite and Transpharm - furniture chain House & Home, the mid-to-high income Checkers chain, South Africa's largest ticketing provider, Computicket, SA's largest coffeehouse chain, Vida e Caffè, numerous financial services divisions, and various other businesses.

 The group also manages a large property portfolio, comprising both owned and head-leased properties.

-The Shoprite Group employs around 169,000 people, and is the largest private sector employer in South Africa.
+The Shoprite Group employs over 174,000 people, and is the largest private sector employer in South Africa.

-As of June 2025, Shoprite had 3,478 stores (including 615 franchise outlets) across 8 African countries (including South Africa), with 33.7 million Xtra Savings rewards customers visiting its stores.
+As of June 2026, Shoprite had 3,710 stores (including 573 franchise outlets) across 8 African countries (including South Africa), with 36.5 million Xtra Savings rewards customers visiting its stores.